Time-Space Trade-Offs for Computing Euclidean Minimum Spanning Trees: Introduction

 \section{Introduction}

-Given $n$ sites in the plane, their \emph{Euclidean minimum spanning tree} ($\EMST$), is the minimum spanning tree with the sites as vertices, where the weight of the edge between two sites is their Euclidean distance.
-This problem is at the core of computational geometry and has been a classical problem taught in almost every first year lecture on the subject.
-Several classical algorithms are known that can compute $\EMST(V)$ in $O(n \log n)$ time using $O(n)$ words of workspace~\cite{dBCvKO}.
+Given a set $S$ of $n$ point-sites in the plane, the \emph{Euclidean minimum spanning tree} of $S$, $\EMST(S)$, is the minimum spanning tree of the complete graph with vertex set $S$, where the weight of an edge between two point-sites is the Euclidean distance between them.
+The problem of computing $\EMST(S)$ efficiently constitutes a core question of computational geometry, and it is discussed in virtually every introductory course on the subject.
+There are several algorithms that find $\EMST(S)$ in $O(n \log n)$ time and with $O(n)$ cells of space~\cite{deBergChvKrOv08,PreparataSh85}.

-In this work, we revisit this problem, and design algorithms to compute the EMST in a memory-constrained model, where only few extra variables are allowed to be used during the execution of the algorithm.
-This kind of algorithms not only provides an interesting trade-off between running time and memory needed, but also is very useful in portable devices where important hardware constraints are present.

-A significant amount of research was focused on the design of algorithms using few variables.
-Many of them dating from the 1970s, when memory used to be an expensive commodity.
-While in recent days the cost has substantially been reduced, the amount of data has increased, and the size of some devices has been dramatically reduced.
-Sensors and small devices where larger memories are neither possible nor desirable have proliferated in recent years.
-In addition, when working on inputs that do not fit in the local memory of our computer, it is often the case that data is simultaneously accessed by several devices.
-Moreover, even if a device is procured with a large memory, it might still be preferable to limit the number of write operations.
-Writing to flash memory is slow and costly, and may also reduce the lifetime of the memory.
-Additionally, if the input is stored on removable devices, write-access may not be allowed due to technical or security reasons.
-Therefore, while many memory-constrained models exist, the general scheme is the following: The input resides in a read-only memory where data cannot be modified by the algorithm.
-The algorithms are allowed to store a few variables that reside in a local memory and can be modified as needed to solve the problem (usually called \emph{workspace}).
-Since the output may also not fit in our local memory, the model provides us with a write-only memory where the desired output is sequentially reported by the algorithm.
+Here, our goal is to design algorithms to compute $\EMST(S)$ in the \emph{limited-workspace model}, where only a limited number of memory cells are available for reading and writing during the execution of the algorithm~\cite{BanyassadyKoMu18}.
+This model is of interest theoretically because it provides a trade-off between the running time and the space usage of an algorithm.
+It is also useful from a practical point of view, in developing software for portable devices and sensors where memory is the limiting factor.
+A significant amount of research has focused on the design of algorithms under memory constraints.
+Much of this work dates from the 1970s, when memory was an expensive commodity.
+Even today, while this cost has dropped substantially, at the same time the amount of data has increased, and the size of some devices has been reduced dramatically.
+In particular, sensors and small devices, where larger memories are neither possible nor desirable, have proliferated in recent years.
+Moreover, even if a device is equipped with a large memory, it may still be preferable to limit the number of write operations.
+For example, writing to flash memory is slow, and it may reduce the lifetime of the memory.
+Additionally, if the input is stored on removable devices, write-access may not be allowed due to technical or security concerns.